Want to slash on-site build times on your next project?

 Since industrialised construction takes place in a known environment using processes which are well understood and outcomes which are predictable, this leads to fewer errors, fewer offcuts and lower levels of waste.

 As well, the systematic nature of industrialised construction can help to facilitate tighter operations in supply chain processes and supply agreements.
-This in turn facilitates greater predictability and greater certainty about costs, delivery specifications and delivery timeframes.
+This in turn delivers greater predictability and more certainty about costs, delivery specifications and delivery timeframes.

 Finally, industrialised construction can also help to improve safety.
 This can occur as the more systematic build method enables planning and analysis of effective approaches toward installation processes and logistics.
 Industrialised construction can also help to deliver sites which are cleaner, better organised and safer with fewer trades needing to work onsite simultaneously and more work being performed in a controlled factory environment.